PQALAB/test-center-docs/source/index.md

 > Make sure to replace `your-api-key` with your API key.

-Riviera Build uses API keys to allow access to the API.
-You can get your Riviera Build API key in the [settings section](https://apps.betacrash.com/settings).
+BetaCrash uses API keys to allow access to the API.
+You can get your BetaCrash API key in the [settings section](https://apps.betacrash.com/settings).

-Riviera Build expects for the API key to be included in all API requests to the server in a header that looks like the following:
+BetaCrash expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `api-key: your-api-key`